Pianfensi/guessing/README.md

 Just use one of the used APIs (like Area) and save the class file in the same folder, APILoader handles the rest.
 # Known issues
 There is no 100 % guarantee for not crashing right now because of several infinite loops that may go on forever.
+Responses of Artsy are very inconsistent for birthday and deathday, so there might be errors.
 # Credits
 - All creators of the used APIs
 - https://github.com/umpirsky/country-list (for localized countries)